BryTheWiseGuy/vapor-game-store-cli/README.md

 3. Once dependencies are installed open up the code in your preferred editor
 4. Run `pipenv shell` to enter into the Python shell
 5. The database should have a fresh seed already applied, but to run a new seed move down into the `lib/db` directory and run `python seed.py`
-    - **CAUTION:** Running a new database seed will clear out any information added to the database since the last database seed
+    - **CAUTION:** Running a new database seed will clear out any new data added to the database since the last database seed
 6. Once confirmation of the database seed is received, move back into the `lib` directory and run `python cli.py` to start the application

 ## Usage